 As part of our commitment to improving sustainability, we have sourced products that will reduce our use of plastics, which we now offer in the practice.
 Toothpaste tubes are difficult to recycle in most cases, there is always a waste element because the tubes usually cannot be emptied and most kinds of toothpaste contain micro-plastics.
 Each time we spit toothpaste into the sink, it goes into the environment, taking the micro-plastics with it.
 We need to clean our teeth, and many alternative products can be problematic, particularly if they don’t contain fluoride.

 We have started supplying toothpaste tablets in recyclable bags of 125 tablets.
 These will last for two months if brushing twice each day.
-The tablets don’t contain micro-plastics but do contain fluoride.
-You simply place a tablet in your mouth and allow it to start dissolving.
-Then start brushing and the foam will start to build up, so that you can clean your teeth.
-Don’t rinse after, just spit the excess out.
+The tablets don’t contain microplastics but do contain fluoride.
+You simply place a tablet in your mouth and let it dissolve.
+Then start brushing and the foam will start to build up so that you can clean your teeth.
+Don’t rinse after.
+Just spit the excess out.